logicguy1/The-Cookbook/Tuna Quiche/README.md

 <p align="center"> Enjoy! </p>

 ## Conclusion
 Quiche are great for moments when you're too lazy to cook food.
-It's a simple and fast recipe and it's delicious!
+It's simple, fast and delicious!
 ## Discussion
 You can use this recipe and change the ingredients.
 For example, instead of making a tuna quiche, you can make a spinach one!
 Just replace the tuna with cooked spinach and tomatoes with goat cheese.
 You need to put the sliced goat cheese on top of the spinach, the oven will grill them! ;D